sadafkabir/sadafkabir.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Graduate Research Assistant, <a href="https://imse.statler.wvu.edu/">West virginia University</a>.
+description: Graduate Research and Teaching Assistant, <a href="https://imse.statler.wvu.edu/">West virginia University</a>.

 profile:
   align: right